- Minimum Accident Speed To Cause Injury

 Minimum Accident Speed to Cause Injury

-Studies involving live humans have demonstrated that a motor vehicle accident of as little as 5 mph can induce cervical (neck) injury.
+Studies involving live humans have demonstrated that a motor vehicle accident as little as 5 mph can induce cervical (neck) injury.
 However, other studies have shown that cars can often withstand crashes of 10 mph or more without sustaining damage.

 Time for Symptoms to Present